 - JPEGs take less time for your camera to process.
 As a result, your camera’s buffer will fill up less quickly when you’re shooting in burst mode.
 If you’re someone who regularly shoots 10 frames per minute or so and your camera slows down with RAW, JPEG will be the way to go.

-Some camera brands are particularly known for their JPEG quality, Fujifilm having the strongest and most vocal following.
+Some camera brands are particularly known for their JPEG quality, with Fujifilm cameras having the strongest and most vocal following.
 If you’re considering shooting primarily in JPEG and are looking for a camera, this will be something to keep in mind.

 I only use JPEGs when image quality isn’t really that important and my Sony has an excellent JPEG output (to my eye anyway), so I’m unlikely to make a change any time soon.